Definition of Sensitive Data - Services for Research

 - data concerning health;

-- data concerning a natural person's sex life or sexual orientation; or
+- data concerning a natural person's sex life or sexual orientation; and